ArpitSureka/playwright-sap.dev/docs/SAPLoginCodegen.md

 then run `npm run codegen` to directly run the codegen script written above.

 :::info Compatibility
-Currently works only with **Fiori Launchpad** and **NetWeaver** login pages.
+Currently works only with **Fiori Launchpad** and **Webgui** login pages.
 Under the hood this uses SAPLogin.
 [Click here to report a bug with SAPLogin](https://github.com/ArpitSureka/playwright-sap/issues/new?template=sapLoginBug.yml)
 :::